Francerigo/STM32WL55CCU6_Projects/README.md

 ### Manual Mode

-- The user interacts with the board via UART2 commands.
+- The user can interact with the board via UART2 commands.
-- The board waits for sensor data lines on UART1 and prints them directly or interprets commands.
+- The board waits for sensor data lines on UART1 and processes them.
-- Users can query sensor values or configure parameters on demand.
-- Sensor data is **not automatically averaged or buffered** in this mode.
+- Users can send commands according to the table down below, to configure the board operation parameters.

 ### Automatic Mode (Default)

 - The board autonomously manages data acquisition and transmission cycles.
-- The microcontroller wakes periodically, setting the sensor to **Mode 2** (refer to sensor documentation).
+- The microcontroller wakes periodically, setting the sensor to **Mode 2** (refer to sensor documentation or to the wiki page).
-- It acquires *n* CO2 samples (default 10), averages them, and stores the averages in an internal buffer.
+- It acquires *n* CO2 samples (default 10), averages them, and stores the averages in a buffer.
-- Once the buffer fills (default size 5 averages), it transmits the data via LoRaWAN (or UART if selected).
+- Once the buffer fills (default size 5 averages, 2 bytes each), it transmits the data via LoRaWAN (or UART if selected).
 - During sleep phases, the microcontroller enters **Stop2 mode** and the sensor into **Mode 0 (sleep)** while keeping power supplied for accuracy.
 - Sleep duration (*Ts*) is configurable by the user; default is 30 seconds.

----

-## Key Features

-- UART interrupt-driven reception from both CO2 sensor (UART1) and PC terminal (UART2).
-- Buffering and averaging configurable number of CO2 readings.
-- Seamless switching between manual and automatic modes.
-- Dual transmission options: LoRaWAN or UART output.
-- Full LoRaWAN stack integration (join, Tx/Rx callbacks, adaptive timers).
-- Non-volatile memory (NVM) support for LoRaWAN context.
-- Power management with configurable low-power modes.

 ---